Julian (emperor): Tomb

 As he had requested, Julian's body was buried in Tarsus.
 It lay in a tomb outside the city, across a road from that of Maximinus Daia.

 However, chronicler Zonaras says that at some "later" date his body was exhumed and reburied in or near the Church of the Holy Apostles in Constantinople, where Constantine and the rest of his family lay.
-His sarcophagus is listed as standing in a "stoa" there by Constantine Porphyrogenitus.
+His sarcophagus is listed as standing in a "stoa" there by Constantine VII.
 The church was demolished by the Ottomans after the fall of Constantinople in 1453.
-Today a sarcophagus of porphyry, believed by Jean Ebersolt to be Julian's, stands in the grounds of the Archaeological Museum in Istanbul.
+Today a sarcophagus of porphyry, believed by Jean Ebersolt to be Julian's, stands in the grounds of the Istanbul Archaeology Museum.